vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

   already enforces that this field must be a DNS subdomain, which means it must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character (i.e. we do not need to do anything special to enforce that clients do not have a ":" in their name).
 See the audience confusion discussion below for details on further restrictions that are applied to this field (i.e. required prefix).
+These names must start with `client.oauth.pinniped.dev-`.
 - `metadata.namespace`: Only clients in the same namespace as the Supervisor will be honored.
 This prevents cluster users who have write permission in other namespaces from changing the configuration of the Supervisor.
 - `allowedRedirectURIs`: The list of allowed redirect URI.
-Must be `https://` URIs.  `127.0.0.1`, `localhost`, and other forms of loopback redirect URIs are disallowed.
+Must be `https://` URIs, unless the host is `127.0.0.1`, in which case `http://` will be allowed.
+Callbacks to localhost are allowed to support local app development use cases, and should not be used in production (since it would not make sense to distribute the client's secret).
 - `allowedGrantTypes`: May only contain the following valid options:
     - `authorization_code` allows the client to perform the authorization code grant flow, i.e. allows the webapp to authenticate users.
 This grant must always be listed.